ChuanMeng/reranker-as-judge/README.md

 done
 ```

-For RankLLaMA, we use the relevance judgments produced with the thresholds (MAP@100 as the target metric) selected in 3.2 for each dataset; see `cross_eval_summary.csv` produeced in 3.2 for more infomration.
+For RankLLaMA, we use the relevance judgments produced with the thresholds (MAP@100 as the target metric) selected in 3.2 for each dataset; see `cross_eval_summary.csv` produced in 3.2 for more infomration.
 Run the following commands:
 ```bash
 # rankllama-7b